HarryTheFairy/local_llm_assistant_cpu_feasibility/README.md

 ## Main goal
 Using a large language model to understand and help with technical documentation.
-Looking features like:
+Looking features:
+* Retreive existing information.
+From Paragraphs, Tables and code.
 * Chatbot for asking questions about existing documenation (apparently called RAG for retreival augmented generation)
-* Retreiving specific information
 * Provide suggestions while writing new documenation.
 Mentioning if the same meaning is already writing somewhere or suggest linking to existing related topics.
 * Maybe even guess what readers of the documentation might expect but is missing, providing questions and answers that could be added.
 * Understand scripting languages. / Scripts in python and Matlab